pandey-ankit/ocw-demo/bestbank/bestbank.md

 ## Task 2: Show Modernise Best Bank application working

-This is extended version of application, where we have created a CreditScore Microservice in Helidon MP.
+This is extended version of application, where we have created a CreditScore Microservice in **Helidon MP**.
 We are also using **Coherence Cache** for storing customer credit score.
 So for any customer, when you click **View** button first time, our code generates random credit score and store it in the  Coherence Cache.
 Now, when you again click **View** button for the same customer, It provide the credit score from coherence cache.

 1. In the firefox, open a new tab and click second bookmark **New App**.
     ![new app](images/new-app.png)